-Let’s face it: many companies force their employees to sit through training modules that aren’t optimized to help them retain knowledge and are just plain boring.
+Let’s face it: corporate training videos aren’t effective.
+Many companies force their employees and customers to sit through training modules that aren’t optimized to help them retain knowledge and are just plain boring.

-While in-person training limits the potential for employees to be distracted, this may not always be possible for employees working from home.
-Alternatively, you may use online training programs so that different team members can work through the training at their own pace.
+While in-person training limits the potential for the trainees to be distracted, this may not always be possible for employees working from home or customers outside of your geographical realm.
+Alternatively, you may use online training programs so that learners can work through the training at their own pace.

-While you could certainly set up a camera in front of your training room presentation, it’s very likely this would produce video that fails to engage new hires.
-Instead, the key is to take the time to craft a video that gives employees a reason to pay attention, and makes key ideas stick.
+Instead, the key is to take the time to craft a training video that gives a reason to pay attention and ensure that the key ideas are retained.

 Even when employees aren’t working from home, in-person instruction can be expensive and time-consuming.
-In addition, in-person training often means that employees have to be educated in cohorts, which can make scheduling a nightmare.
+In addition, in-person training often means that employees have to be educated in cohorts, making scheduling a nightmare.

-Video training can also explain certain concepts more effectively.
-With video, there is much more potential to show concepts, rather than simply telling trainees about them in the abstract.
-Storytelling and humor can also make difficult topics more personal or easily digestible, and animation can illustrate concepts that may be hard to showcase in a physical environment.
+Video content can also explain certain concepts more effectively as opposed to written content.
+There is much more potential with video to show concepts, rather than simply telling trainees about them in the abstract.
+Storytelling and humor can make complex topics more personal, less bland, or easily digestible, and animation can illustrate concepts that may be hard to showcase in a physical environment.

-If possible, you may want to conduct interviews within newer employees to get a feel for where they feel the current training program fell short, and what else they’d like to have known.
+If possible, you may want to conduct interviews with some of the trainees to get a feel for where they feel the current training program fell short and what else they’d like to have known.

 In addition, the age range, social dynamics, and vernacular of your audience are all important things to consider.
 However, no factor is more important than emotion – digging into what really drives your team to do their best work.

-Video can help the audience understand the risks on an emotional level and provide evidence that resonates with employees through humor, drama, or simply a presentation with a more personal voice.
+Video can help the audience understand the risks and provide evidence that resonates with trainees through humor, drama, or simply a presentation with a more personal voice.

 In a digital environment, attention spans are often very short.
 Think about what key information actually needs to get across and make sure to stay focused.
 Your audience will thank you for not wasting their time.

-While there are many effective formats you may use for training videos, some formats keep showing up across industries.
-Presentations, scenarios, screencasts, and animation are all great ways you can use video to train your employees on different topics.
-Because each format has its own strengths and weaknesses, you will want to choose the best type for your objective.
+While there are many effective formats for training videos, some video formats keep showing up across industries.
+Presentations, scenarios, screencasts, and animation are great ways to use video to train people on different topics.

-Presentation videos mimic a classroom setting and provide mostly the same advantages.
+Presentation videos mimic a classroom setting and provide mainly the same advantages.
 When in-class teaching is preferred, a video in which a presenter is speaking directly to the camera can make remote learning more personal.
-This style of video is often used for orientation to make new hires feel welcome.
+This video style is often used for orientation to make new hires feel welcome.

-When creating presenter videos, the use of graphics (i.e. whiteboard diagrams, bullet points, integrated screencasting, etc.) can be used to reinforce key points of information as the presenter is engaging the audience verbally and emotionally.
+When creating presenter videos, graphics (i.e., whiteboard diagrams, bullet points, integrated screencasting, etc.) can reinforce key points of information as the presenter is engaging the audience verbally and emotionally.

 While having a presenter for the content is advantageous, be sure to make the video mostly about the content itself.
 Avoid drawing unnecessary attention to the presenter’s appearance or the background.

-Scenario videos go a long way to create emotional engagement with the audience.
-Using an educational scenario can help employees apply job knowledge and critical thinking to a typical real-world situation.
+Scenario videos go a long way to creating emotional engagement with the audience.
+Using an educational scenario can help trainees apply knowledge and critical thinking to a typical real-world situation.

-This type of video can also be used to illustrate the seriousness of certain policies through dramatic interpretations or humor.
+This type of video can also illustrate the seriousness of certain policies through dramatic interpretations or humor.
 Scenario videos can also demonstrate what certain skills and desired modes of conduct can look like in person.

 Screencasting uses software to record the actions on a person’s screen.
-This type of video is usually used when training employees in new software or introducing a new tech feature.
-This type of video can help employees visualize processes by recording the screen exactly as it would be seen in real time.
+This type of video is usually used to train people in new software or introduce a new tech feature.
+This video can help trainees visualize processes by recording the screen exactly as it would be seen in real-time.

-Some versions of the screencast video can combine the video of the presenter with the screencast.
+Some versions of the screencast video can combine the presenter’s video with the screencast.
 This can help add a personal touch to the screencast format.

-While animation is a highly specialized form of video, it can provide some advantages that other formats may not be able to accomplish.
-For instance, animation can be used to create scenario videos that are not possible due to budget constraints or safety hazards.
+While video animation is a specific form of video, it can provide some advantages that other formats may not accomplish.
+For instance, animation can create scenario videos that would otherwise not be possible due to budget constraints or safety hazards.

 Animation is also very visually engaging and friendly to audiences.
-Many designs can be immediately inclusive to a diverse set of employees.
+Many designs can be immediately inclusive to a diverse set of trainees.

-Another key advantage of the freedom animation allows is the ability to illustrate something that cannot be easily explained, or demonstrated in a physical environment.
+Another key advantage of freedom animation is illustrating something that cannot be easily explained or demonstrated in a physical environment.
 For instance, some computer processes, anatomical lessons, or other complex systems can benefit from animated explanations.

-We believe that creating high quality video will convey your content in an engaging and effective way.
+We believe that creating high-quality videos will convey your content in an engaging and effective way.
 That’s why we recommend investing in good technology.

 Some people might believe the only camera you need is the one on the back of your smartphone.
 We disagree.
-Good quality video is important to making the content visually appealing and clear.
+Good quality video is essential to making the content visually appealing and straightforward.
 That’s why we shoot our videos using the same cameras as your favorite Netflix shows.

 Make sure you have the proper lens for the content you are shooting.
 If you have multiple lenses available, test various options, seeing which works best with your subject & lighting to produce results that look great.

-In addition to a good camera setup, it is also important to have a good microphone.
-While you may not think of yourself as an audiophile, everyone notices when the audio quality isn’t up to par, and it can ruin an otherwise good video.
+In addition to a good camera setup, it is also essential to have a good microphone.
+While you may not think of yourself as an audiophile, everyone notices when the audio quality isn’t up to par, which can ruin an otherwise good video.

-In other words, the audience will absorb a great deal of your content through music, narration, and other auditory elements and will quickly become disoriented if these are not top notch.
+In other words, the audience will absorb a great deal of your content through music, narration, and other auditory elements and will quickly get disoriented if these are not top-notch.

 While you may only need a simple lapel microphone for presentations, omni-directional microphones and boom microphones will likely create a better soundscape, especially if there are multiple speakers.